The Shy “Delusion”: Stop Being Shy and Just Start Speaking!

-How can I be so bold as to claim that almost nobody reading this is actually shy?
+How can I be so bold as to claim that the majority of the population is not actually shy?
 Well, because everyone says they are shy.
 Sound contradictory?

-People's identification with shyness and/or introversion comes from something similar to the Forer effect, where a vague personality description is identified as “very accurate” by the large majority.
-It's the basis of the entire astrology industry; sell people a generic description that sounds accurate “only” about them and they'll buy it.
+People's tendency to identify with shyness and/or introversion comes from something similar to the Forer effect, where a vague personality description is identified as “very accurate” by the large majority.
+It's the basis of the entire astrology industry: sell people a generic description that sounds accurate “only” about them and they'll buy it.

 “At times you are extroverted, affable, sociable, while at other times you are introverted, wary, reserved.”

 Besides heaps of scientific research to show how almost everyone would rate this description as spot on, my own experience in talking to people confirms that they will produce the same generic description of themselves when I meet them.
 This makes it totally meaningless and they may as well burp in terms of telling me anything about themselves.